Wrongful Death Lawsuits in Texas: Laws, Who Can File, and Deadlines

 What Damages Can You Recover in a Texas Wrongful Death Lawsuit?

-Families can recover economic damages and non-economic damages, also called compensatory damages in Texas law.
-And in some cases punitive damages.
+Families can recover economic damages, non-economic damages, and, in some cases, punitive damages, also called compensatory damages under Texas law.
 Texas does not cap economic or non-economic damages in most wrongful death cases, but medical malpractice cases have a $500,000 cap on non-economic damages.

 Economic damages are measurable, objective losses.